-This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Holders"), or their permitted transferees, of (a) up to [•] shares of our common stock, \$0.0001 par value ("Common Stock"), consisting of (i) [•] shares of outstanding Common Stock held by the Selling Holders, (ii) up to 9,400,000 shares of Common Stock underlying the Private Placement Warrants (as defined herein); and [•] shares of our Common Stock that may be issued in connection with the conversion of shares of Series A Preferred Stock (as defined herein) held by certain of the Selling Holders and (b) up to 9,400,000 Private Placement Warrants.
+This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Holders"), or their permitted transferees, of (a) up to 120,277,192 shares of our common stock, \$0.0001 par value ("Common Stock"), consisting of (i) up to 102,322,388 shares of Common Stock (the "Legacy Bridger Consideration Shares") issued or issuable to the direct and indirect equityholders of Legacy Bridger Consideration value of \$10.00 per share of Common Stock in the direct and indirect equityholders of Legacy Bridger Consideration value of \$10.00 per share of Common Stock in the University of the Sale of Sal

 We are registering the securities for resale pursuant to the Selling Holders' registration rights under certain agreements between us and the Selling Holders, as applicable to each Selling Holder.
 Our registration of the securities covered by this prospectus does not mean that the Selling Holders will offer or sell any of the securities.
 The Selling Holders may offer, sell or distribute all or a portion of their shares of Common Stock or Private Placement Warrants publicly or through private transactions at prevailing market prices or at negotiated prices.
-We will not receive any proceeds from the sale of securities by the Selling Holders pursuant to this prospectus.
+We will not receive any of the proceeds from any resale of the Common Stock or the Warrants being offered for resale in this prospectus (the "Resale Securities").

-We provide more information about how the Selling Holders may sell the shares in the section of this prospectus entitled "Plan of Distribution."
+We provide more information about how the Selling Holders may sell their securities the section of this prospectus entitle#thm of Distribution."
 We have agreed to bear all of the expenses incurred in connection with the registration of these securities.
 The Selling Holders will pay or assume underwriting fees, discounts and commissions or similar charges, if any, incurred in the sale of securities by them.